pnp/powershell/documentation/Clear-PnPListItemAsRecord.md

 # Clear-PnPListItemAsRecord

 ## SYNOPSIS
-Undeclares a list item as a record
+Un declares a list item as a record

 ## SYNTAX